What Is Ripple and How Does It Work?

 All XRP tokens are pre-mined, which means you can't mine them.
 They are distributed through a decentralised network of servers which runs the consensus protocol to verify transactions.

-Although Ripple has one of the most promising futures amongst all cryptocurrencies, investment in XRP should be made with caution owing to market uncertainty and price volatility.
+Although XRP has one of the most promising futures amongst all cryptocurrencies, investment in XRP should be made with caution owing to market uncertainty and price volatility.

 It is the network that facilitates payment settlement asset exchange and provides a remittance system.